 2. Divorce hurts those around you

-Divorce hurts your children, your family and friends who are often forced to take sides.
+Divorce hurts your children, and your family and friends, who are often forced to take sides.

 3. Being single again isn’t necessarily going to be the good life

 Finding that ideal partner might likely turn into an impossibility or yet another failed relationship.

 4. Staying married and working on your marital issues could be your best choice

 You may want to work on your marriage instead of disrupting your life and starting all over.
 Unless there are issues that are points of no return such as abuse and neglect, there is likely something to hold on to and build on.